vuejs/vetur/docs/guide/FAQ.md

 ## Vetur can't find `package.json` in /xxxx/xxxxxx.

-If you don't have any `package.json` in project, Vetur can't know vue version and component data from other libs.
+If you don't have any `package.json` in your project, Vetur can't know the Vue version and component data from other libs.
-Vetur assume that vue version is less than 2.5 in your project.
+Vetur assumes that the version of Vue is less than 2.5.
-If the version is wrong, you will get wrong diagnostic from typescript and eslint template validation.
+If the version is wrong, you will get wrong diagnostics from typescript and eslint template validation.

-You can add this config in correct position in project.
-Or use `vetur.config.js` to set file path in project.
+You can add this config at the correct position in your project or use `vetur.config.js` to set file path.

 - [Read more `vetur.config.js`](/guide/setup.html#advanced)